KimSeoYe/TheFuzzingBook/2_lexical_fuzzing/1_fuzzing_braking_thing_with_random_inputs/README.md

 $ ./checking_mem_access 110
 ```

+#### src/heartbeats.c & include/heartbeats.h
+It is a program to be tested, which takes its name from the SSL *heartbeat* service.
+It gets a messege to reply to the caller, replaces the front part of its fake memory, then returns a string as long as requested.

 #### test/4_information_leaks.c
-It simulates a simple Heartbleed-Bug like scenario.<br>
+It simulates a simple HeartBleed-Bug like scenario.<br>
-The program to be tested is `heartbeats` in `src/heartbeats.c` and `include/heartbeats.h`, which takes its name from the SSL *heartbeat* service.
-It gets a messege to reply to the caller, replace the front part of its fake memory, then returns a string as long as requested.<br>
-Thus, it tests `heartbeats()` manually and randomly with a fuzzer.
+Thus, it tests `heartbeats()` manually, and also tests randomly with a fuzzer.

 ### Program-Specific Checkers

 #### src/airport_code.c & include/airport_code.h
+In airport_code.h, a structure `Node` for linked list is declared.<br>
+It also has some functions to maintain and manipulate a linked list.<br>
+Moreover, it has functions for checking its own consistency by testing important conditions.

 #### test/5_program_specific_chekers.c
+This is a program for testing if the `airport_code` works well, by executing its built-in functions.